starknet-io/starknet-docs/docs/CLI/commands.md

 :::tip

-All the CLI commands require the `--network` parameter, which can be either `alpha-goerli` or `alpha-network`.
+All the CLI commands require the `--network` parameter, which can be either `alpha-goerli` or `alpha-mainnet`.
 You can set the `STARKNET_NETWORK` environment variable, causing subsequent calls to the StarkNet CLI to use the specified network, e.g. to interact with testnet you can set: